JulioPoveda/TICSeguro/README.md

 ## What is it?

-**TICSeguro** is an educational mobile application that teaches Information Security concepts to regular users (people who have no background in Computer Science).
+**TICSeguro** is an educational mobile application that teaches Information Security concepts to regular users (people who have no background in Computer Science or related fields).

 This is **TICSeguro**'s splash screen: